polterguy/magic/README.md

 # Where the Machine Creates the Code!

 Magic Cloud is a software development automation platform created and maintained by [AINIRO.IO](https://ainiro.io) based upon AI, Low-Code, and No-Code.
 It's based upon [Hyperlambda](https://docs.ainiro.io/hyperlambda/), allowing you to dynamically create and orchestrate code, using meta programming and generative AI.
-Below is the Magic dashboard allowing you to automate most of the system using the built in AI agent.
+Below is the Magic dashboard allowing you to automate most of the system using the built in AI agent using _"vibe coding"_.

 ![Vibe Coding with Magic](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/magic-vibe-coding-dashboard.png)